RedisBloom/RedisBloom/docs/commands/cf.addnx.md

-Adds an item to a cuckoo filter if the item did not exist previously.
+Adds an item to a cuckoo filter if the item does not exist.

 This command is similar to `CF.EXISTS` + `CF.ADD` commands.
 It does not add an item into the filter if its fingerprint already exists.